Little Sheila

-"Little Sheila" is a song by English rock band Slade, released in 1985 as the fourth and final single from the band's twelfth studio album, Rogues Gallery.
+"Little Sheila" is a song by English rock band Slade, released in April 1985 as the fourth and final single from the band's twelfth studio album, Rogues Gallery (1985).
 The song was written by lead vocalist Noddy Holder and bassist Jim Lea, and was produced by John Punter.

 In North America, "Little Sheila" was released by CBS as the album's only single.
 The song received strong airplay in the US, and reached number 13 on the Billboard Top Rock Tracks chart and number 16 on the Radio & Records AOR Tracks chart.
 "Little Sheila" was also the band's last entry on the Billboard Hot 100, where it reached number 86.
 In Germany, the song was issued by RCA as the fourth and final single from Rogues Gallery.

 Music video

 The song's music video was directed by Nick Morris and produced by Scott Millaney and Fiona O'Mahoney.
 It achieved breakout rotation on MTV.

 The video features the band performing the song as part of a stage play, The Tragedy of Little Sheila, which follows the story of the titular character.
 The video is broken down into five acts: